-We maintain an accrual for service credits that may occur from our Internet-based learning products.
+The Company maintains an accrual for service credits that may occur from our Internet-based learning products.
 The accrual is estimated using management's judgment and analysis of potential risk of loss associated with downtime, system performance, or other contractual obligations associated with our hosted applications.
-At December 31, 2008, and 2007, the accrual for service credits balance was approximately \$345,000 and \$394,000, respectively, and is included on the accompanying consolidated balance sheets under the caption "accrued liabilities."
+At December 31, 2009, and 2008, the accrual for service credits balance was approximately \$318,000 and \$345,000, respectively, and is included on the accompanying consolidated balance sheets under the caption "accrued liabilities."